grafana/mimir/docs/proposals/ingester-unregister-flexibility.md

 By default, an ingester will leave the ingester ring when it is shut down (controlled by the [unregister_on_shutdown](https://grafana.com/docs/mimir/v2.11.x/references/configuration-parameters/#ingester) configuration option).

-Ingesters leaving the ring on shutdown causes churn during rollouts as series get re-sharded across all ingesters (see [grafana/helm-charts#1313](https://github.com/grafana/helm-charts/issues/1313)).
+Ingesters leaving the ring on shutdown cause churn during rollouts as series get re-sharded across all ingesters (see [grafana/helm-charts#1313](https://github.com/grafana/helm-charts/issues/1313)).
 This proliferation of series leads to excessive ingester CPU usage, and ultimately results in unstable rollouts.